xishansnow/BayesianModelingandComputationInPython/markdown/chp_09.md

 {numref}`fig:Late_fee_current_structure_hist`.
 It is simply the change in reward function which makes this plot differ.
 ```

-In the new cost structure you estimate that on average the airport will
+Aructure you estimate that on average the airport will
 make 2921.97 dollars per late flight, which is less than the current
 penalty pricing structure.
 We again can plot the distribution of
 estimated late flight revenue in